FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 title: 2 types of boundary conditions
 collapse: close

 In the problem above, the boudnary condition is not mentioned explicitly, this type boundary conditions are referred as ***Natural Boundary Conditions***.
-The trail solutions are explicitly required to satisfy $u(1) = q$, This type of boundary conditions are called essential boundary conditions.
+The trail solutions are explicitly required to satisfy $u(1) = q$, This type of boundary conditions are called ***essential boundary conditions***.

 $\space$